 Alrighty - are you ready for the recipe?
 It's really pretty simple and you're going to love it!
 It's down below!

-If you're looking for more frosting recipes to add to your menu, check out this Craftsy class, Icing on the Cake, where you'll learn dozens of recipes and techniques:
+If you're looking for more frosting recipes to add to your menu, check out this Craftsy class, The Ultimate Frosting Toolkit where you'll learn dozens of recipes and techniques:

 You can join my daily email list by entering your email below and you’ll get a pretty printable pdf of the recipe in your inbox immediately!!